The Slepian model based independent interval approximation of persistency and zero-level excursion distributions: Abstract

 \section{Abstract}

-In physics and engineering literature, the distribution of the excursion-above-zero time distribution (exceedance distribution) for a stationary Gaussian process has been approximated by a stationary switching process with independently distributed switching times.
-The approach matched the covariance of the clipped Gaussian process with the one for the stationary switching process and the distribution of the latter was used as the so-called independent interval approximation (IIA).
-The approach successfully assessed the persistency exponent for many physically important processes but left an unanswered question when such an approach leads to a mathematically meaningful and proper exceedance distribution.
-Here we address this question by proposing an alternative matching of the expected values of the clipped Slepian process and the corresponding switched process initiated at the origin.
-The method has allowed resolving the mathematical correctness of the matching method for a large subclass of the Gaussian processes with monotonic covariance, for which we provide a sufficient condition for the validity of the IIA.
-Within this class, the IIA produces a valid distribution for the excursion time and is represented in an explicit stochastic form that connects directly to the covariance of the underlying Gaussian process.
-We compare the excursion level distributions as well as the corresponding persistency exponents obtained through the IIA method with numerically computed exact distributions, and the simulated distribution for several important Gaussian models.
-We also argue that for stationary Gaussian processes with a non-monotonic covariance, the IIA fails and should not be used.
+In physics and engineering literature, the distribution of the excursion time of a stationary Gaussian process has been approximated through a method based on a stationary switch process with independently distributed switching times.
+The approach matches the covariance of the clipped Gaussian process with that of the stationary switch process.
+By expressing the switching time distribution as a function of the covariance, the so-called independent interval approximation (IIA) is obtained for the excursions of Gaussian processes.
+This approach has successfully approximated the persistency coefficient for many vital processes in physics but left an unanswered question about when such an approach leads to a mathematically meaningful and proper excursion distribution.
+Here, we propose an alternative approximation: the Slepian-based IIA.
+This approach matches the expected values of the clipped Slepian process and the corresponding switch process initiated at the origin.
+It is shown that these two approaches are equivalent, and thus, the original question of the mathematical validity of the IIA method can be rephrased using the Slepian model setup.
+We show that this approach leads to valid approximations of the excursion distribution for a large subclass of the Gaussian processes with monotonic covariance.
+Within this class, the approximated excursion time distribution has a stochastic representation that connects directly to the covariance of the underlying Gaussian process.
+This representation is then used to approximate the persistency coefficient for several important processes to illustrate the Slepian-based IIA approach.
+Lastly, we argue that the ordinary IIA is ill-suited in certain situations, such as for Gaussian processes with a non-monotonic covariance.